skypjack/uvw/README.md

 `uvw` started as a header-only, event based, tiny and easy to use wrapper for [`libuv`](https://github.com/libuv/libuv) written in modern C++.<br/>
-Now it's finally available also as a compilable library, either static or shared.
+Now it's finally available also as a compilable static library.

 The basic idea is to hide completely the *C-ish* interface of `libuv` behind a graceful C++ API.
 Currently, no `uv_*_t` data structure is actually exposed by